 Though it’s important to note that your expense on uniforms should be appropriate to the size of your company, there is no need to overdo it!
 Be sure of what expenses are worth your money and don’t overspend in places meaninglessly.

 Be aware of how much the fabrics and labour cost, so you can make reasonable choices.
-For instance, if you want to use an expensive fabric like silk in your design, there’s no need to have it in the entire garment.
-Use it only for the small details and choose a cheaper fabric for the rest.
+For instance, if you want to use an expensive fabric in your design, ask yourself if you need to have it in the entire garment, if not, you can always use it for smaller details and chooser a more affordable option for the rest.

 2. Get staff feedback